 If you’re still not feeling yourself after trying these suggestions, consider exploring additional ways to lift your mood.
 While all you may want is a surefire treatment, giving some new solutions a try may bring you renewed hope—even the help you seek.

 Though not a groundbreaking tip for overall wellness, many don’t think of working out as a way to improve their seasonal lows—especially when it, along with cold weather, may leave you feeling like you just want to lounge under a blanket.
 But studies show that working out alleviates symptoms in people with depression, most likely by stimulating the neurotransmitter norepinephrine, which directly improves mood.
 The outcome is thought to ring true for people with winter mood changes, too.
 Even a single exercise session—at any intensity—can both increase positive feelings and decrease negative ones, according to researchers.
-Exercise motivation strategies can help you find a cold-weather activity that works for you.
+Our article Exercise Outdoors This Winter can help you find a cold-weather activity that works for you.

 Engage the Mind-Body Connection

 Practices such as acupuncture, yoga, guided imagery, meditation and massage can be helpful in improving sleep quality, reducing stress and taming anxiety, all symptoms commonly experienced by people with this seasonal sadness.
 Work to make one or more of these options a regular part of your lifestyle.

 Sleep enhances mood and alleviates depression, so make getting proper rest a priority, and talk to your doctor if you’re having trouble getting your Zzzzs.
 You might also consider fall and early winter a time to rest, particularly if you are someone who often “burns the candle at both ends."
 Ayurveda teaches us that doing too much during this time of year can contribute to depression and anxiety.
 Some constitutions may also benefit from visiting warm climates in the winter.